fsmb/ua-api/docs/migration-webservice.md

 The biggest challenge for migrating from the UA web service to the API is mapping the existing XML elements to their JSON equivalent.
 This section will discuss the general mapping between XML and JSON.
 Note that not every XML element has a corresponding JSON object.
 Furthermore the meaning and value of JSON objects may differ from their XML counterparts.

+JSON is not a typed language.
+The JSON definitions are logical types used to make it easier to discuss the layout of the data.
+The definition names have no meaning in JSON nor do they show up in any data sent or received.
+This is in contrast to XML where the "types" are defined by the XML element names.

+*Note: A word of warning about case.
+In XML Pascal casing is generally used and it is case sensitive.
+In JSON camel casing is always used and it is case sensitive.*

 ### USMLASource

 ##### JSON Definition: None